Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Related Work

 Fast transforms are crucial and ubiquitous in the machine learning pipelines, from data preprocessing, feature generation, and dimensionality reduction to compressing models.
 For example, the DFT and DCT form the basis of the mel-frequency cepstral coefficients (MFCCs), a standard feature representation for speech recognition~\citep{jurafsky2014speech}.
 State-of-the-art kernel approximation methods leverage circulant matrices (i.e., convolution)~\citep{yu15} and the DFT and Hadamard transform~\citep{pmlr-v28-le13, yu2016orthogonal} for fast projection.
 Structured matrices, which are matrix representations of fast transforms, play a crucial role in designing fast neural network layers with few parameters~\citep{sindhwani2015structured, ding2017circnn}.

 Given their importance, there have been significant efforts in finding more and more general classes of fast transforms.
-Traditional classes of structured matrices such as the Toeplitz, Hankel, Vandermonde, and Cauchy matrices are ubiquitous in engineering and signal processing~\citep{pan-book}.
-These were generalized under the seminal notion of low displacement rank (LDR) introduced by~\citet{kailath1979displacement}, and were later unified under a single class of displacement structure (the confluent Cauchy-like matrices) introduced by~\citet{OS00} to solve the Nevanlinna-Pick interpolation problem.
+Traditional classes of structured matrices such as the Toeplitz, Hankel, Vandermonde, and Cauchy matrices are ubiquitous in engineering and signal processing~\citep{pan-book}, and more recently have found use in deep learning.
+These were generalized under the seminal notion of low displacement rank (LDR) introduced by~\citet{kailath1979displacement}, \iftoggle{arxiv}{ and were later unified under a single class of displacement structure (the confluent Cauchy-like matrices) introduced by~\citet{OS00} to solve the Nevanlinna-Pick interpolation problem.
 Another class of fast transforms that directly generalize the DFT and DCT are based on orthogonal polynomials~\citep{chihara}, which find usage in areas from differential equations to optics.
-Both orthogonal polynomial transforms~\citep{driscoll}, and all of the previously introduced matrices with displacement rank structure, were significantly generalized under a single class by~\citet{desa2018two}.
-Notably, almost all of the structured matrix classes mentioned here exhibit a form of recursive structure in their construction and superfast algorithms.
+Both orthogonal polynomial transforms~\citep{driscoll}, and all of the previously introduced matrices with displacement rank structure, were further significantly generalized under a single class by~\citet{desa2018two}.
+Notably, almost all of the structured matrix classes mentioned here exhibit a form of recursive structure in their construction and superfast algorithms. }{ These, along with more general LDR as well as other families of transforms related to the DFT and DCT, were further significantly generalized under a single class by~\citet{desa2018two}.
+Notably, almost all of the structured matrix classes mentioned here exhibit a form of recursive structure. }

 Since the product of sparse matrices immediately has a fast multiplication algorithm, the problem of sparse matrix factorization has been tackled in many settings.
 Sparse PCA~\citep{zou2006sparse} and dictionary learning~\citep{mairal2009supervised} factor a matrix into two components, one of which is sparse.
 Sparse matrix factorization with more than two factors has also been considered, for example in the setting where the true matrix is the product of random sparse matrices~\citep{neyshabur2013sparse}, or in the context of learning multi-layer sparse approximations~\citep{lemagoarou2015chasing,lemagoarou2016flexible}.
-Our approach differs from these in that we focus on the recursive structure of the transforms---not just the sparsity of their factors---leading to sparse \emph{and} structured transforms, and avoiding the discreteness problem inherent to learning sparsity.
+Our approach differs from these in that we focus on the recursive structure of the transforms\iftoggle{arxiv}{---not just the sparsity of their factors---}{, }leading to sparse \emph{and} structured transforms, and avoiding the discreteness problem inherent to learning sparsity.